gear6io/ranger/scripts/linters/errorcode-checker/README.md

-# ErrorCode Checker Tool
+# Error Code Checker

-A custom Go tool that checks for unused ErrorCode variables and forbidden error patterns in the Icebox project.
+A custom Go tool that checks for unused ErrorCode variables and forbidden error patterns in the Data Lakehouse Platform.

 ## Features